Sshivani-12/HOTEL-MANAGEMENT-SYTEM/README.md

 - Make changes in conn.java file .
 - Run the project by javac HOTELMANAGEMENT.java
 - Compile it by java HOTELMANAGEMENT
+- Dont forget to add mysql-connector.jar file in project.